-which is formally equivalent to the well-known Jaynes-Cummings model (JC) of cavity QED.
-By performing the RWA, one is neglecting counter-rotating terms $\hat{\sigma}_-\hat{a}$ and $\hat{\sigma}_+\hat{a}^\dag$, producing in this way a Hamiltonian [Eq.~(\ref{HamilRWA})] where the number of excitations is conserved.
+which is formally equivalent to the well-known JC model of cavity QED.
+By performing the RWA, one is neglecting counterrotating terms $\hat{\sigma}_-\hat{a}$ and $\hat{\sigma}_+\hat{a}^\dag$, producing in this way a Hamiltonian [Eq.~(\ref{HamilRWA})] where the number of excitations is conserved.

-The Hamiltonian in Eq.~(\ref{HamilRWA}) will be the basis for our derivations.
+The Hamiltonian in Eq.~(\ref{HamilRWA}) is the basis for our derivations.
 Consider now two classical microwave fields driving the superconducting qubit.
-Adding the drivings to Eq.~(\ref{HamilRWA}) results in the following Hamiltonian
+Adding the drivings to Eq.~(\ref{HamilRWA}) results in the following Hamiltonian:

 where $\omega_j$ and $\Omega_j$ denote the frequency and amplitude of the $j$th driving.
 We point out that the orthogonal drivings interact with the qubit in a similar manner as the microwave resonator field.
-To obtain Eq.~(\ref{HamilDrivRabi}), we have assumed a RWA not only applyied to the qubit-resonator coupling term, but also to the orthogonal drivings.
+To obtain Eq.~(\ref{HamilDrivRabi}), we assumed a RWA not only applied to the qubit-resonator coupling term, but also to the orthogonal drivings.

 We then write Eq.~(\ref{HamilDrivRabi}) in a frame rotating with the first driving frequency $\omega_1$, namely,